polydojo/vilo/README.md

 ```
 `vilo.error(.)` takes two parameters:
 - `body` (required): The response body.
 Similar to the return value for non-error responses.
 If it's a `dict` or `list`, a JSON response is produced.
-- `statusLine` (optional): A status line like "404 Not Found" or "403 Forbidden"; or alternatively, an integer code like 404 or 405.
+- `statusLine` (optional): A status line like "404 Not Found" or "403 Forbidden"; alternatively, an integer code like 404 or 405.
 (Defaults to 404.)

 Quick Plug
 --------------